 Special Needs

 The need for inclusion of persons with special needs is huge.
-This has been proven at Chapelwood where we started with a Wednesday night group of four persons and now have eighty on the rolls, Sunday school classes for all ages with buddys, a Pals’ Place respite program for teens, American sign language for a church service, and a staff that plans inclusion into all activities.
+This has been proven at Chapelwood where we started with a Wednesday night group of four persons and now have eighty in attendance, Sunday school classes for all ages with buddys, a Pals’ Place respite program for teens and friends, American sign language for a church service, an Artists in Action program for teens and friends and a church staff that plans inclusion into all activities.
 The motto, “Every meeting of persons is a gift exchange” is true since every one of God’s Children has brought gifts to us.
 Some teach, sing in the choir, serve in kitchen ministry, and are officers in the church, while others bring their gifts of prayer; encouragement, Bible reading, and many others serve or bless us with their presence.
+Students are welcome to attend typical study groups and come to special needs events, and mentors are provided when needed.

 The information on Special Needs is divided into sections: